 Mako for Improved Joint Repair or Replacement

-Missouri Delta Medical Center now offers advanced robotic surgical techniques for partial knee and hip replacement surgery.
+Missouri Delta Medical Center now offers advanced robotic surgical techniques for partial knee, total knee and hip replacement surgery.
 As compared to traditional joint replacement surgery, Mako is a robotic arm-assisted joint replacement procedure designed for those suffering with degenerative joint disease (DJD).
-Using real-time information and images of your knee or hip, Dr. Rudy Rodriguez better controls more accurate implant placement, which can be difficult to achieve with traditional total hip or partial knee replacement techniques without robotic arm assistance.
+Using real-time information and images of your knee or hip, Dr. Rudy Rodriguez better controls more accurate implant placement, which can be difficult to achieve with traditional total hip, total knee or partial knee replacement techniques without robotic arm assistance.

 Mako Partial Knee Resurfacing